veaba/tensorflow-docs/docs/tf.compat/v1/get_session_tensor.md

 This is EXPERIMENTAL and subject to change.
 Get the value of the tensor from a tensor handle.
 The tensor is produced in a previous run() and stored in the state of the session.
 #### Args:
-- handle: The string representation of a persistent tensor handle.
+- `handle`: The string representation of a persistent tensor `handle`.
-- dtype: The type of the output tensor.
+- `dtype`: The type of the output tensor.
-- name: Optional name prefix for the return tensor.
+- `name`: Optional `name` prefix for the return tensor.
 #### Returns:
 A pair of tensors.
 The first is a placeholder for feeding a tensor handle and the second is the tensor in the session state keyed by the tensor handle.
 #### Example: